dmackayuofg/pa-ae1/pa_ae1_skeleton/README.md

 In `term_frequency_calc`, I use a dictionary to hold the occurences.
 The only other data structure I could think of being usable would be a list of tuples holding the word and then the occurences, but membership checking is O(1) for dictionaries which is much better than O(n) for lists.

-In `search`, `result` was originally declared as a dictionary, however I think that using a list is more practical.
+In `search`, `result` was originally declared as a dictionary in the skeleton code, however I think that using a list is more practical.
 I initially found when I implemented it using a dictionary that since `print_result` expects `search` to return a list of tuples, that it would make sense to implement it as that from the start, instead of converting the dictionary to a list of tuples after calculating the weights.
 They have identical time complexity, but having a list from the start means we don't need to create the extra dictionary, so we have slightly less memory usage.
-## Your Answer
-...

 # C: Discuss extra features, if any:
 If you implemented any extra feature on top of the requirements noted in this hanadout, briefly describe them here.